ecamacho90/CamachoAguilarLab-Website/_members/john-doe_Student.md

 ---
 name: This could be you
 image: images/Scientist.png
-role: phd
+role: student
 group: alum
 links:
-  github: This could be you
+  github: This could be you!
 ---